Montour family: John Montour

 John Montour (1744–1788) was the son of Andrew Montour.
 He fought on the British side in the American Revolution until 1778, when he was imprisoned in Detroit by Henry Hamilton for helping some prisoners escape.
-After this he switched sides and supported the Colonists.
+After this he switched sides and supported the rebel Colonists.

-His mother was a Delaware, the granddaughter of Sassoonam.
+His mother was a Delaware, the granddaughter of Sassoonam and his wife.

 Nicholas Montour

 Nicholas Montour (1756–1808) was the son of Andrew Montour and Sally Ainse.
 He was a fur trader, seigneur, and political figure in Lower Canada.

 Simplified family tree

 Many details are unclear and contradictory.
 This chart shows two possible identifications for Madam Montour (green boxes), and two possible lines of descent for French Margaret and Andrew Montour.

 Place names

 The following places are named for members of the Montour family: